Waist-to-Height Ratio Calculator

 How to Measure Your Waist Correctly

 Measure your waist at the midpoint between your lowest rib and the top of your hip bone (iliac crest).
-Breathe out naturally — do not suck in.
+Breathe out naturally and do not suck in.
 The tape should be snug but not tight.
-For most people, this is approximately at the navel level or 1–2 cm above it.
+For most people, this lands at about navel level or 1 to 2 cm above it.
+Measuring at the navel on someone heavier can sit well below the right spot, which is the most common way to get a wrong answer here.

 Reducing Visceral Fat

 Aerobic exercise (150+ minutes per week of moderate activity) is the most effective way to reduce visceral fat.
 Diet: reduce refined carbohydrates and sugar, increase fiber and protein.
 Sleep deprivation and chronic stress raise cortisol, which promotes visceral fat accumulation.
-Even modest weight loss of 5–10% of body weight significantly reduces visceral fat stores.
+Modest weight loss of 5 to 10% cuts visceral fat out of proportion to the total, because it is the first store the body draws down.